mtazzari/galario/docs/C-api.rst

 Sample and chi2 functions
 -------------------------

-These are four main functions that should serve the standard use of galario.
+There are four main functions that should serve the standard use of galario.

 .. function::
    void galario_sample_profile(int nr, dreal* const intensity,